vrawat79/code-highlighter/README.md

 # \<code-highlighter\>

-Performs code highlighting on the body of the element
+Performs code highlighting on the body of the element.

+Demo of how this works is available [here](https://www.webcomponents.org/element/polymer-code-highlighter/demo/demo/index.html)

 ## Pre-requisite